unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 #### 2. Specify a formula
-Define a formula to be applied to each time point (and each channel) relative to the event.
+Define a formula to be applied to each time point (and each channel) relative to the event. `condition` and `continuous` are the names of the event-describing columns in `evts` that we want to use for modelling.

 ```@example Main
 f = @formula 0 ~ 1 + condition + continuous # note the formulas left side is `0 ~ ` for technical reasons`